nge-layy/securewatch-soc/docs/phase-05/README.md

 **Root Cause:** The password was mistyped twice in a row when prompted by `sudo`, exhausting the default retry limit of three attempts.

-![Terminal showing repeated sudo authentication failures](../../screenshots/13-sudo-authentication-failure-terminal.png) *Screenshot placement: terminal on `soc-server` showing `sudo apt update` failing twice with `Authentication failed, try again.`, followed by the `maximum 3 incorrect authentication attempts` lockout message.*
+![Terminal showing repeated sudo authentication failures](../../screenshots/13-sudo-authentication-failure-terminal.png)

+*Screenshot: terminal on `soc-server` showing `sudo apt update` failing twice with `Authentication failed, try again.`, followed by the `maximum 3 incorrect authentication attempts` lockout message.*

 **Solution:** Reran the command in a fresh attempt and entered the correct password, which succeeded without further issue.